tgen/MARS/README.md

      files in the output directory.

    - `-f` An input FASTA file.
-If the input file is in CRAM format, an input FASTA must also be provided.
+If the input file is in CRAM format, an input FASTA must also be provided, along with the FAI index.
 Corresponds to the `-f` flag as follows: `-f /path/to/FASTAfile.fa`